 Any deviation from the initial work plan should be explained.
 Deviations from the AF may be possible if they comply with the Programme rules and provided they are duly justified in the relevant sections of the report.
-The LP fill-in through Jems the PR that gathers the information from each single partner's Control certificate and report and allows a summary information to be delivered to the JS.
+The LP fillin through Jems the PR that gathers the information from each single partner's Control certificate and report and allows a summary information to be delivered to the JS.
 Any incoherence compared to the project financial objectives as set out in the Subsidy Contract should be explained and justified by the LP in the activity report.

-A payment claim document must be filled in through the system and attached to each project report in order to formalise the request for reimbursement from the LP, on behalf of the partnership.
-The document should be signed and uploaded in Jems.
+After validation of the report, a payment claim document must be generated through the system and attached to each project report in order to formalise the request for reimbursement from the LP, on behalf of the partnership.
+The document contains a statement from the LP concerning the accuracy and completeness of the documents presented and should be generated through Jems and uploaded again among Project Report annexes.